“Storytelling Phenomenon” – Nest Collective

 A connection with wonder.
 Storytelling brings us together, offeres new perspectives, transports us and creates empathy.
-Just drop us an email with a few details and we will get back to you straght away.
+Just drop me an email with a few details and I will get back to you straght away.

 Museums and Heritage: National Gallery, British Library, Design Museum, London Guildhall, the Museum of London, V&A Museum of Childhood, National Trust (various), The Royal Parks (various) London Transport Museum, Garden Museum, Dulwich Picture Gallery, Barbican Centre, Lauderdale House, The Postal Museum and many more.

 Childrens Books: Shows, literary festivals and more for Usborne, Andersen, Walker Books and Harper Collins.
-Titles include A Bear Called Paddington, Five Minutes Peace, Make a Story with Mog, Guess How Much I Love You, That’s Not My Puppy, We’re going on A Bear Hunt, Elmer the Elephant, Mr Men and Little Miss.
+Titles include A Bear Called Paddington, Five Minutes Peace, We’re going on A Bear Hunt, Elmer the Elephant, Mr Men and Little Miss.

 Academic: “Beyond Notability” new project for 2023-4 at University of London.
 University College London (UCL): Provost award-winning public engagement project.
 Educational stories about medicine for medical students the Royal Free Hospital, events with Royal College of Music, commissioned event for London College of Fashion, guest lecturer for Camberwell College of Arts… story events for the children of students at Kings College London.
 Special performance for the College of Liberal Arts, University of Minnesota… working with curators to help tell People’s Stories at Imperial War Museum…various performances and workshops for undergraduates and practitioners in childcare and social care.